 "libraryPath" to the library to load;

-, whoseBehaviour:
+“flag” to describe visibility of the loaded library symbols for subsequently loaded libraries, whose type is an enumeration as per LibraryLoadingFlag.h in [SMP_FILES], specified in Table 5-9.

+Behaviour:

-If called with an invalid libraryPath, it throws an LibraryNotFound exception as per LibraryNotFound.h in [SMP_FILES];
+If called with an invalid libraryPath, it throws a FileNotFound exception as per FileNotFound.h in [SMP_FILES];

-If called with an libraryPath pointing to a library without initialise function, it throws and InvalidLibrary exception as per InvalidLibrary.h in [SMP_FILES];
+If called with an libraryPath pointing to a library without the Initialise() function, it throws an InvalidLibrary exception as per InvalidLibrary.h in [SMP_FILES];

 If called with the file name of a library, it loads this library into memory and calls the dynamic "Initialise()" function of this library;

+If called with the LLF_LOCAL or LLF_GLOBAL flag, the value is converted to an equivalent value supported by the underlying operating system;

+If called with the LLF_AUTO flag, the appropriate value is determined by the ISimulator implementation;

-If called with the file name of a library, it calls the dynamic "Finalise()" function of this library when in Exiting or Aborting state.
+If called with the file name of a library, it calls the dynamic "Finalise()" function of this library when in the simulator Exiting or Aborting state.

-59
+1 to item (d): In the case where the flag argument is not LLF_AUTO and if there is no equivalent value in the underlying operation system, its value is ignored.

+2 to item (d): Under Unix OS, LLF_LOCAL and LLF_GLOBAL correspond respectively to the the RTLD_LOCAL and RTLD_GLOBAL flags in the dlopen() system call.

+3 to item (f): It is expected that the Operating System loads the library into memory only once even in case this method is called multiple times.

+Table 5-9: Library loading flags